Twins score 7 in 3rd to back Berríos in 13-4 win over Royals

 MINNEAPOLIS (AP) — Andrelton Simmons and Mitch Garver homered in a seven-run third inning, and rookie Alex Kirillof went deep for the fourth time in three games as the Minnesota Twins routed the Kansas City Royals 13-4 on Sunday.

-José Berríos (3-2) took advantage of Minnesota’s tear at the plate to win for the first time in four starts.
+José Berríos (3-2) took advantage of Minnesota’s recent tear at the plate to win for the first time in four starts.
 Berríos gave up four runs on six hits and struck out nine in six innings.

 The Twins have won three of four and scored 35 runs during that stretch.